 1974 – Former sub keeper Robbie Holcroft was born in Skelmersdale.
 He sat on our bench five times in the early 1990’s.

 Thumped in Blackpool

 1942 - We were trounced 8-2 at Blackpool in a Wartime League game.
 Billy Liddell converted a penalty, with Cyril Done also netting.

 2001 - Robbie Fowler was on target in England’s 4-0 friendly defeat of Mexico at Pride Park as future red Joe Cole won his first cap.
 Jamie Carragher, Steven Gerrard, Emile Heskey and Michael Owen all also featured, while David James made his last appearance as an Aston Villa player.
 Future red Djibril Cissé and ex-red Rigobert Song also played for their countries that day.

 2008 – Future red Luis Suárez bagged a brace, including a penalty, as Uruguay beat Turkey 3-2 in a friendly in Germany.

 2016 - Marko Grujić won his first senior cap for Serbia as they beat Cyprus 2-1 in a friendly in Užice.
 On the same day, future red Takumi Minamino netted for Japan Under-23’s as they beat Guinea 2-1 in a friendly in France.

 John Barnes twice played for his country on this day in history.

 1985 – England lost 1-0 to Scotland in the Rous Cup at Hampden Park, while he was still a Watford player.
-Ex-red Graeme Souness also featured.
+Ex-red Graeme Souness captained the victors.

 1991 - He played alongside future reds Nigel Clough and Mark Wright in a 2-2 friendly draw with Argentina at Wembley.